 A methodology for evaporating human urine from dry toilets using gravity-drainage through vertically stacked plastic ‘cafeteria-type’ trays was tested.
 A thin layer (500 g) of medium-grained sand on the bottom of each tray enhanced evaporation, ammonia stabilization and solid product removal.
 A prototype laboratory unit initially evaporated up to 8.5 L m−2 d−1 but decreased to 1.5 L m−2 d−1 over time as salinity increased.
 The evaporation process produces a dark, highly saline, brine solution before drying to a solid product.
 The solid product has almost no odor and is mostly comprised of Na, Cl, N, P and K. Nitrogen loss, primarily by ammonia volatilization, significantly decreased the amount of N relative to P and K in the brine and solid product.
 About 90% of the NH4/NH3 initially present in the input urine was lost in the evaporator system.

-Passive evaporation of source-separated urine from dry toilets: prototype design and field testing using municipal water
+Passive evaporation of source-separated urine from dry toilets: a lab study

 Download citation file: